 This page was updated on 9th October, 2021.

 Or, if it is the end of the service, and folk are heading off home, or to the hall for a cup of tea and fellowship, and you are the last to leave, suddenly you have a sense that the presence of God that so touched you earlier, has dwindled.

 But, as you enter the hall, or even the toilet where a few others are enjoying a sweet pea, again there is that unmistakable presence.
 The ladies are pouring tea, a couple are deep in conversation and others are laughing; perhaps there is someone in distress being consoled, and the glory of God is all around us.

-In the reading from Corinthians that we read earlier, the apostle Paul gives us a clue.
+In the passage from Corinthians that we read earlier, the apostle Paul gives us a clue.
 Do you not know that you are the temple of God, and that the Spirit dwells in you?

 And again from Peter, the God who made the world and all things in it does not dwell in temples made with hands.

 It is not these bricks and mortar, the beautiful soaring roof or the alter that make this place holy; nor is it the organ, or the painting of Jesus and Mary.
 It is God dwelling in you and in me.

-Thinking back to that glorious day when I first invited Christ into my life, from the moment I heard that unmistakable knock, and the voice of Jesus asking to be admitted, and I opened the door and invited him in, something dramatic and life-changing happened.
+Thinking back to that glorious day when I first invited Christ into my life, from the moment I heard that unmistakable knock, and the voice of Jesus asking to be admitted, and I opened the door and asked him in, something dramatic and life-changing happened.

 St Francis of Assisi, the inspired thirteenth century monk, described his body as Brother Ass; the donkey that bore the real him.
 As CS Lewis says, no one in his right senses can revere or hate a donkey.
-It is is a useful, sturdy, lazy, obstinate, patient, lovable and infuriating beast, said he.
+It is useful and sturdy, but lazy; an obstinate, lovable and infuriating beast, said he.